Chapter 35 BWV 65 Sie werden aus Saba alle kommen

 The notion of congregation is further exemplified by the choral entries coming quickly one upon the other, firstly B, T, A and S (bar 9) and latterly in the reverse order S, A, T and B (bar 14).
 Similar sound images are evoked by the fugal entries, again in the order B, T, A and S (from bar 19).
 Even the fugue subject is designed to epitomise the images of crowded busy-ness as its initial quavers quickly transform into semi-quavers.

-Fugal technique is, of course, ideal for the expression of notions of crowds and amassing and Bach makes the most of it until the original horn fanfare calls us back to the beginning (from bar 45) and the chorus ends with a truncated version of its opening section.
+Fugal technique is, of course, ideal for the expression of notions of crowds, gathering and amassing and Bach makes the most of it until the original horn fanfare calls us back to the beginning (from bar 45) and the chorus ends with a truncated version of its opening section.

 The chorale which follows is in the minor mode but it is not typically reflective.
 It is a sturdy melody in triple time and Bach sets it extremely plainly with a minimum of passing notes in the harmony, all of which implies a quick tempo and a cheerful character.
 The text of the chosen verse simply gives us a modicum of detail about some of the most important visitors—-The Kings of Sheba came with gold, frankincense and myrrh.